-Activity is important for many reasons: it gives adolescents opportunities to move their bodies, become more physically fit, practice problem solving, build selfconfidence, and engage in social interactions that promote self-awareness and empathy.
+Activity is important for many reasons: it gives adolescents opportunities to move their bodies, become more physically fit, practice problem solving, build self-confidence, and engage in social interactions that promote self-awareness and empathy.

-- Promote National Screen-Free Week, usually in early May, as a school event.
-See www.screenfree.org for details. - Help educate parents about healthy screen time habits like removing televisions from bedrooms, turning off media during mealtimes, and setting and enforcing limits. - Help adolescents identify alternate activities they enjoy, like drama, band, student leadership, and community service. - Examine the physical education curriculum and make • improvements to ensure that youth spend as much time as possible being active and not waiting in lines. - Replace food-related fundraisers, like selling cookie dough, with active fundraisers, like walk-a-thons. - If there is a lot of competition for placement on a school sport team, consider establishing intramural or club sport opportunities so all interested students can be active!
+- Examine the physical education curriculum and make improvements to ensure that youth spend as much time as possible being active and not waiting in lines. - Replace food-related fundraisers, like selling cookie dough, with active fundraisers, like walk-a-thons. - If there is a lot of competition for placement on a school sport team, consider establishing intramural or club sport opportunities so all interested students can be active!